This article has been updated from a previous version.

-It is standard procedure for the homebuyer to order a home inspection, but you can get ahead of the game by springing for it yourself.
-Although you are in no way expected to conduct a pre-listing home inspection, the Canadian Mortgage and Housing Corporation suggests that it is a really good idea.
-Here are some reasons why:
+It is standard procedure for the homebuyer to order a home inspection, but as the seller, you can get ahead of the game by springing for it yourself.
+Although you are not expected to conduct a pre-listing home inspection, the Canadian Mortgage and Housing Corporation recommends doing so.
+A home inspection:

 - Allows you to take care of serious deficiencies beforehand